Love, Weddings & Other Disasters: Plot

-Robert supports his brother on the tv show and still wants him in the wedding although he doesn’t understand why he didn’t tel him about the debt.
+Robert supports his brother on the TV show and still wants him in the wedding, although he doesn't understand why he didn't tell him about the debt.

-Jimmy and Olga ending up winning the crash couple competition with some help from Olga’s Marfia connections who have become their business partners.
+Jimmy and Olga ending up winning the Crash Couple competition with some help from Olga's Mafia connections, who have become their business partners.

-Robert’s chief of staff doesn’t agree with the wedding and wants a more traditional something that can go on the press for Robert to go up in points in the press even following Ritchie to meet his Cinderella on tv unfortunately she doesn’t show as he helped Robert get out of traffic and to his wedding his invited to the wedding where he bumps in to his Cinderella.
+Robert's chief of staff doesn't agree with the wedding and wants a more traditional affair, something for Robert to go up in points in the press, even following Ritchie to meet his Cinderella on TV.
+Unfortunately, she doesn't show as he helped Robert get out of traffic and to his wedding. he is then invited to the wedding, where he bumps in to his Cinderella.

-High school friends Mack and Lenny are in a band together and start have tension with each other when Lenny gets a girlfriend Yoni.

-Jessie tries to hire them and arm wrestles Mack to get them to play at Liz and Robert Wedding.
+High school friends Mack and Lenny are in a band together, and start having tension with each other when Lenny gets a girlfriend named Yoni.
+Jessie tries to hire them and arm wrestles Mack to get them to play at Liz and Robert's wedding.

 Mack and Lenny end up agreeing to do the wedding.
-However things go down hill when Lenny invites his girlfriend Yoni to play with the band and they secretly make a demo without telling Mack.
-The band breaks up so Jessie asks the buskers in the park across the street to help.

-Mack asks Jessie out she says no at first but they start to develop feelings for each other.
+However, things go down hill when Lenny invites his girlfriend Yoni to play with the band and they secretly make a demo without telling Mack.
+The band breaks up, so Jessie asks the buskers in the park across the street to help.
+When Mack asks Jessie out, she says "no" at first, but they start to develop feelings for each other.